Stephen Porges — Clinical Applications of the Polyvagal Theory

 Clinical Applications of the Polyvagal Theory: The Transformative Power of Feeling Safe, a 2019 Cape Cod Institute workshop led by Stephen Porges August 5-9, 2019

 Clinical Applications of the Polyvagal Theory: The Transformative Power of Feeling Safe

 August 5-9, 2019

-This course will include updated course material from previous years.
+This course will include updated course material.